kylepoirier/movie-database/README.md

 ![user-profile](https://cdn.discordapp.com/attachments/623956017134305381/841449670608814120/unknown.png)

 **Account Page:**
-Users can view the people/users they follow, the reviews they've written, and the movies they added to their watchlist.
+Users can view the people/users they follow, the reviews they've written, and the movies they've added to their watchlist.
 (Also includes a movie recommending algorithm and notification center)

 **To see the full website...**